-Our Company established a nomination committee ("Nomination Committee") with written terms of reference in compliance with the CG Code.
-The Nomination Committee consists of three members, namely Mr. Feng Ke and Mr. Liang Jianhong, our independent non-executive Directors, and Mr. Wu Min, our executive Director.
+Our Company established the Nomination Committee with written terms of reference in compliance with the CG Code.
+The Nomination Committee consists of three members, namely Mr. Feng Ke and Mr. Liang Jianhong, our independent nonexecutive Directors, and Mr. Wu Min, our executive Director.
 Mr. Wu Min has been appointed as the chairman of the Nomination Committee.
 The principal duties of the Nomination Committee include reviewing the Board composition, developing and formulating relevant procedures for the nomination and appointment of Directors, making recommendations to the Board on the appointment and succession planning of Directors, and assessing the independence of independent non-executive Directors.